 6. Team Seniority

-Another crucial matter is the company’s team seniority, not only the seniority level of its developers.
+Another crucial matter in our guideline of how to evaluate an IT service provider is the company’s team seniority, not only the seniority level of its developers.
 Business development managers, accountants, and financial controllers play a large role in the project’s success.
 There’s a high risk of project failure if the provider’s team is inexperienced.

 As for the software developers, there is only one rule: the more experienced the developer is, the better for the project in general.
 Of course, on big projects, the development team can include not only senior developers but middle or even junior developers.
 However, it’s essential to keep in mind that junior developers can’t work without supervision from their more sophisticated colleagues.
 You can’t expect highly complex tasks to be done by an inexperienced developer.
 Meanwhile, a senior developer can design architecture and develop an application independently.